Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos

-So far, we have discussed how to reproduce the flavor-specific self-interaction scenario with DR. In the limit of large DR flavors, for instance, $n_\chi \gtrsim 40$, the active neutrino number density is drastically reduced: $N_\nu \lesssim 0.2 $.
+{\textit{Flavor-universal self-interactions--}} So far, we have discussed how to reproduce the flavor-specific self-interaction scenario with DR. In the limit of large DR flavors, for instance, $n_\chi \gtrsim 40$, the active neutrino number density is drastically reduced: $N_\nu \lesssim 0.2 $.
 Meanwhile, self-interacting DR number density increases: $N_\chi \gtrsim 2.8$, contributing to almost all of the $N_{\rm eff}^{\rm tot}$.
-This scenario mimics flavor-universal neutrino self-interactions, with the role of neutrinos played by DR. Due to very low neutrino number density, the neutrino mass constraint from cosmological analysis is significantly relaxed in this case (see Eq.~\eqref{eq:massrelax}), which is within the reach of future direct search experiments like Project 8~\cite{Project8:2022wqh} or even KATRIN~\cite{KATRIN:2022ayy}.
+This scenario mimics flavor-universal neutrino self-interactions, with the role of neutrinos played by DR. Because of very low neutrino number density, the neutrino mass constraint from cosmological analysis is significantly relaxed in this case (see~Eq.~\eqref{eq:massrelax}), which is within the reach of future direct search experiments like Project 8~\cite{Project8:2022wqh} or even KATRIN~\cite{KATRIN:2022ayy}.
 Although the SI mode in flavor-universal interactions is not favored by CMB and LSS data, the MI mode is allowed by data at a large significance~\cite{RoyChoudhury:2020dmd,He:2025jwp,Poudou:2025qcx}.
-In our framework, both SI and MI modes can be realized free from those constraints (see Supplemental Section C).
+In our framework, both SI and MI modes can be realized free from those constraints (see~{\it Supplemental} Sec.~III).